Jacob411/Jacob411/README.md

 ## About Me

 Hello!
 I'm **Jacob Simmons**, a passionate Software Engineer studying at **Auburn University**.
-I'm excited about leveraging the power of **machine learning and data science** to solve real-world problems.
+Most of my work has involved using **machine learning and data science** to solve real-world problems.
 This GitHub profile serves as a showcase of my projects and contributions in the field.

-- 🔭 I’m currently working as an intern with computer vision and ML tasks
+- 🔭 I’m currently working as an intern with **Computer Vision** and ML tasks

-- 🌱 I’m currently learning **AI/ML with data science, System architecture, Digital Credentialing**
+- 🌱 I’m currently learning **AI/ML with data science, Neovim Plugins, NLP and LLMs**

 ## Projects

-Here are some of the projects you'll find in this repository:
+Here are some of the recent projects you'll find in this repository:

+- [Ollama Copilot](https://github.com/Jacob411/Ollama-Copilot): IN PROGRESS: A **Neovim** plugin which uses locally hosted LLMs provided by Ollama to give GitHub Copilot like completions.
-- [Playlist Image Generator](https://github.com/Jacob411/PlaylistImageGenerator): AI generated cover art for playlists based on the genres.
+- [Playlist Image Generator](https://github.com/Jacob411/PlaylistImageGenerator): **Dalle-3** AI generated cover art for playlists based on the genres.
 - [Crypto-Manager](https://github.com/Jacob411/Crypto-Manager): File encryption and decryption command line tool written entirely in C++.
-- [Ollama Copilot](https://github.com/Jacob411/Ollama-Copilot): IN PROGRESS: A Language server which uses locally hosted LLMs provided by Ollama to give GitHub Copilot like completions.

 Feel free to explore the projects, check out the code, and provide feedback or suggestions.
-I'm always open to collaboration and learning from others.
+I'm always open to collaboration.

 ## Connect with Me

-I would love to connect with fellow enthusiasts, professionals, and learners in the field.
+I would love to connect.
 You can find me on:

 - LinkedIn: [www.linkedin.com/in/jacob-s-simmons](https://www.linkedin.com/in/jacob-s-simmons)
 - Email: [jakerstx@gmail.com](mailto:jakerstx@gmail.com)

-Feel free to reach out if you have any questions, collaboration opportunities, or just want to say hello!
+Feel free to reach out if you have any questions or collaboration opportunities

 ## Acknowledgments

 Thank you for visiting my GitHub profile!
 Enjoy exploring the projects and feel free to get in touch.
-Let's learn and grow together!